-- VPN Device IP Address: This is public facing IPv4 address of your on-premises VPN device that you'll use to connect to Azure.
+- VPN Device IP Address: The public facing IPv4 address of your on-premises VPN device that you use to connect to Azure.
 The VPN device cannot be located behind a NAT.

 - Address Space: Include Starting IP and CIDR (Address Count).
-This is where you specify the address range(s) that you want to be sent through the virtual network gateway to your local on-premises location.
-If a destination IP address falls within the ranges that you specify here, it will be routed through the virtual network gateway.
+You specify the address range(s) that you want to be sent through the virtual network gateway to your local on-premises location.
+If a destination IP address falls within the ranges that you specify here, it is routed through the virtual network gateway.

-- Add address space: If you have multiple address ranges that you want to be sent through the virtual network gateway, this is where you specify each additional address range.
+- Add address space: If you have multiple address ranges that you want to be sent through the virtual network gateway, specify each additional address range.
 You can add or remove ranges later on the Local Network page.

 Specify the address range that you want to use for your virtual network.
 These are the dynamic IP addresses (DIPS) that will be assigned to the VMs and other role instances that you deploy to this virtual network.

 It's especially important to select a range that does not overlap with any of the ranges that are used for your on-premises network.
 You need to coordinate with your network administrator.
 Your network administrator may need to carve out a range of IP addresses from your on-premises network address space for you to use for your virtual network.